tgatinea/solarRouter/README.md

 # solarRouter
-Solar router based upon Linky messages to pilot a dfimmer connected to an electrical heating water tank
+Solar router based upon Linky messages to pilot a dimmer connected to an electrical heating water tank